 Taken from: The Prevent duty Departmental advice for schools and childcare providers June 2015

 Safety on the Web

-For full details of our e-safety arrangements please refer to the e-safety policy:
+For full details of our online safety arrangements please refer to the online safety policy:

 Information to help keep your child safe online can be found on several websites.
 The following we have found to be particularly useful:

 Once every three years, specially trained staff and volunteers from the NSPCC visit our school to talk to our pupils about abuse, neglect and how to stay safe.
 This is a nationwide service for every child in the UK (formerly ChildLine Schools Service) The last visit took place in September 2016.

 There are child-friendly, interactive assembly presentations for both KS1 and KS2 followed by workshops to help children: